 HPV infects the epidermal cells that form the skin, and the epithelial cells that form the anogenital tract and upper respiratory tract.
 Eight in every ten individuals are estimated to have contracted HPV at some point in their lifetime.

-The HPV family has been classified into more than 170 subtypes, denoted by a numerical system.
+The HPV family has been classified into more than 170 subtypes (each denoted by a number).

-Various subtypes of HPV preferentially infect epithelial cells and are most often sexually transmitted.
+Various subtypes of HPV preferentially infect epithelial cells and tend to be sexually transmitted.